mkhodak/pawn/README.md

 If you use the provided code or test set in academic work, please cite the following:

-@inproceedings{sentence,
+@inproceedings{PAWN:17,
-	author={Mikhail Khodak and Andrej Risteski and Christiane Fellbaum and Sanjeev Arora}, title={Automated WordNet Construction Using Word Embeddings},
+	author={Mikhail Khodak and Andrej Risteski and Christiane Fellbaum and Sanjeev Arora},
+	title={Automated WordNet Construction Using Word Embeddings},
-	booktitle={EACL 2017 Workshop on Sense, Concept, and Entity Representations and their Applications}, year=2017,
+	booktitle={EACL 2017 Workshop on Sense, Concept, and Entity Representations and their Applications},
+	year=2017,
 	note={To Appear}
 }